cferdinandi/vanilla-js-academy/content/_index.md

 : This program is for people who are *serious* about learning JavaScript.
 The more you put into it, the more you'll get out of it.
 You should be willing to spend at least 4 or 5 hours a week working on your lessons and projects.

 When are office hours held?
-: Office hours are held every Thursday at noon US Eastern.
+: TBD.
 They're recorded for people who can't attend, and you can submit questions ahead of time if you can't make it.

 Does the Vanilla JS Academy cover new ES6 methods?
 : Yes.
 Where applicable, I cover new ES6 functions and browser APIs.
 I also include polyfills when available to push browser support as far back as possible.

-What happens after the 8-week program?
+What happens after the program?
 Do I lose access to the lessons?
 : You get lifetime access to all of the lessons from the program.

 Do you offer team training?